boobo94/boobo94.github.io/_posts/2021-01-26-setup-lemp-stack-for-wordpress.md

 ---
 layout: post
-title: How to setup LEMP server for Wordpress
+title: How to setup LEMP stack for Wordpress
 categories: devops
 summary: "In this tutorial, you’ll learn how to install and secure a LEMP server on Ubuntu or Debian.
 I used the following software versions, but most versions will be okay to use: Ubuntu 18.04 LTS, Nginx 1.14.0, MariaDB 15.1, PHP 7.2"
 tags: